jerabaul29/OpenMetBuoy-v2021a/instrument_hardware/assembly_instructions_electronics.md

 - protect metal with duct tape, to avoid any possibility for short circuit if things move around
 - wait to fix things with strong glue like epoxy until everything is tested; until everything is tested, fix things with duct tape, this is strong enough, and add in addition to the duct tape a bit of epoxy fixation after testing
+- XXTODO: power supply to electronics, never 2 sources at the same time

 ## Preparation of the power supply, part 1: making the 3 battery holders in parallel ready